Gabriel117343/react-magic-search-params/README.md

 > [!TIP]
 > You can find practical examples of how to implement these hooks, saving you hundreds of lines of code in ***large projects**, in the [example file](./example).

+If you found this library helpful, please give it a ⭐️ on GitHub!

 <div align="center">
   <img src="https://github.com/user-attachments/assets/acd13a47-dcd3-488c-b0be-69ce466bb106" alt="Captura de pantalla" width="500px" />